-My guest for Episode #2 is not currently a business leader, but he is going back into the private sector in January 2021.
+My guest for Episode #2 is not currently a business leader, but is returning to the private sector in January 2021.
 He is Congressman Will Hurd, a Republican representing Texas’s 23rd Congressional District.

 Update March 2022: Hurd is now the author of the book American Reboot: An Idealist's Guide to Getting Big Things Done.

 Please follow, rate, and review via Apple Podcasts or Podchaser or your favorite app — that helps others find this content and you'll be sure to get future episodes as they are released weekly.
 You can also become a financial supporter of the show through Anchor.fm.

 You can now sign up to get new episodes via email, to make sure you don't miss an episode.

 This podcast is part of the Lean Communicators network.

 Other Ways to Subscribe or Follow — Apps & Email

 Congressman Will Hurd, Learning From A Campaign Mistake And Lessons From The CIA

 I'm thrilled and honored to be joined by Congressman Will Hurd.
 He's a Republican, representing Texas's 23rd Congressional District.
 A little bit about his background: he was a Student Body President at Texas A&M University.
 He then served as a CIA’s Undercover Operations officer, which included stints in the field in Afghanistan, Pakistan, and India.
 He was elected in 2014.
 At the beginning of his third term, he announced he would not be running for re-election in 2020.
 Congressman, thank you so much for being here.
 How are you?

 I'm great.
 It's a pleasure to be on this show.
 It is a great concept and I appreciate the opportunity to come on.